databrary/policies/visit planning/welcome_to_databrary.md

 # Digitization

 You may shoot all your videos digitally.
 In that case, think about where your video files are stored and how they are organized.
 It would be easiest for us if all your videos were in one place, for instance on a hard drive or a server we can get to, with the video files arranged folders by what dataset they belong to.
 Think about the easiest way we can access your files.
 It may be that we can go into your server remotely and pull your videos off.
-Or it might be easiset for you to send us a hard drive.
+Or it might be easiest for you to send us a hard drive.
 Keep in mind the approximate size of all your files.
 Be aware of what format your files are in.
 We can transcode mostly anything to our standard format, but it's a good thing to know.

 ### File names